nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### [Implementation] : List Assigned Deliveries

-All deliverymen would want have a list of deliveries that are assigned to them so that they would be able to get an overview delivery jobs that have on that day.
+All deliverymen would want to have a list of deliveries that are assigned to them so that they would be able to get an overview delivery jobs that have on that day.

 The primary class involved executing this function is `Delivery`.